 One of my motivations for starting a blog was Eugenia Cheng’s book The Joy of Abstraction 1.
 It’s a surprisingly accessible, gentle introduction to category theory, a topic that is usually only taught to graduate students in math.
-She compiled part of the book using notes from the category theory class that she teaches at the Art Institute of Chicago, a testament to the aesthetic appreciation that one can expect to gain of category theory irrespective of their academic background.
+She compiled part of the book using notes from a class that she teaches at the Art Institute of Chicago, a testament to the aesthetic appreciation that one can expect to gain of category theory irrespective of their academic background!
 In this post, I will introduce the main ideas in category theory (as I best understand it) and show that it offers an elegant way of thinking about mathematics.

 The Main Idea